maantos/PythonTask/README.md

 # PythonTasks
-Try to get better at programming..
+Trying to get better at programming..